Harassment,

 Introduction

-and legal ramifications associated with sexual harassment, bullying, and
+the personal, social, and legal ramifications associated with sexual

-cyber-intimidation.
-The course will address what we know about these
+harassment, bullying, and cyber-intimidation.
+The course will address what we

-of what constitutes harassment and the harmful effects of harassment on
+understanding of what constitutes harassment and the harmful effects of

-people and institutions is essential to providing a safe and inclusive school
+harassment on people and institutions is essential to providing a safe and

 This